 To preserve and expand access to these unique materials, the Archives Team at The Museum of Flight undertook a digitization project to process, digitize, and transcribe the collection’s 243 audio reels, cassette tapes, and other magnetic media.
 The project was funded by an anonymous donation received in 2016 and by a 2017 Recordings at Risk grant administered by the Council on Library and Information Resources (CLIR) and the Northeast Document Conservation Center (NEDCC).
-The project is ongoing through the end of 2018, with audio files being uploaded on a regular basis starting in July.
+This project is currently ongoing, with audio files being uploaded on a regular basis.

 World War I Digitization Project